-The Setting Every Community Up for Retirement Enhancement Act of 2019 (SECURE Act) made major changes to RMD rules.
-After January 2020, individuals must take their first RMD by April 1 of the year after they reach age 72, up from age 70 ½ in 2019.
+The Setting Every Community Up for Retirement Enhancement Act (SECURE Act) made major changes to RMD rules.
+Individuals must take their first RMD by April 1 of the year after they reach age 73 (SECURE Act 2.0).

 |Question||IRAs (Including SEPs and SIMPLE IRAs)||Qualified Plans|

 |When must I begin taking RMDs?||By April 1 of the year following the year you turn age 73 regardless of employment||By April 1 of the year following the year you turn age 73 or terminate employment, whichever comes later (if plan allows)

 If you are a 5% owner, you must begin RMDs by April 1 of the year following the year you turn age 73

 |After the first RMD, when must I take subsequent RMDs?||You must take subsequent RMDs by December 31 of each year beginning with the calendar year of your required beginning date|